Last updated: 15 October 2020

 Manage heating costs

 For most households, the bulk of your energy bill stems from heating your home and water.
-Try turning your thermostat down.
+Try turning your thermostat down or investing in a smart thermostat system.
 Even a single degree saves up to £80 throughout the year.
 Give your home’s insulation a boost to lock in natural warmth or install a radiator booster for more efficient circulation throughout the room.

 Turn the lights off

 Heating your home can make your gas bill skyrocket, and lighting it has a similar effect on your average electric bill.
 One of the easiest ways to save money is to replace your old lightbulbs with energy-efficient designs.
 These last significantly longer, saving you £35 per year in the meantime.
-Of course, it doesn’t hurt to make switching the lights off a habit whenever you leave a room.
+Of course, it doesn’t hurt to get into the habit of switching off the lights whenever you leave a room too.

 Minimise appliance use

-If your kitchen contains a washing machine, dishwasher and full-size refrigerator, it’s going to burn through a great deal of energy.
-Cut down on your washing loads by waiting to fill the machine thoroughly each time.
+If your kitchen contains a washing machine, dishwasher, and full-size refrigerator, it’s going to burn through a great deal of energy.
+Cut down on your washing loads by waiting to fill the machine each time.
 If you have an economy setting, use it to save a bit of power, and air-dry your clothes.
-In the kitchen, place a Hob Gas Saver over your burner to boost efficiency to the tune of 12%.
-When you’re in the market for new kitchen appliances, look for those clearly marked with an energy efficiency sticker.
+In the kitchen, microwaving is more efficient than using the oven (although a slow cooker beats both), boil water in a kettle before transferring it to the pan (using the correct sized hob on a low temperature sufficient for it to simmer rather than boil), and consider switching off your oven 10 minutes before you’ve finished cooking as the residual heat will be sufficient to finish the job.
+Finally, if you’re in the market for new appliances, look for those clearly marked with an energy efficiency sticker.
 They’ll save you a bundle over time.

 Be mindful of electronics

 In today’s world, it’s not uncommon to always have a gadget or two in standby mode.
-If you’re constantly leaving your tablet or TV in standby, buy a standby saver designed to automatically shut them down.
-It will help save money on those electricity bills.
+If you’re constantly leaving your stereo or TV in standby, buy a standby saver designed to automatically shut them down and help shave more money off your electricity bill.
 Many of us charge our laptops and mobile phones overnight while we’re sleeping, which is another wasteful habit.
 Instead, charge them during the day when you’re able to turn them off once they’re at 100%.
 Turn your devices off when they’re not in use.

 Your electric and gas bills provide a great deal of useful information, so it’s worth taking a closer look to assess how you use energy.
-You might notice patterns that help you reduce your bills over time using the energy saving tips mentioned above.
+You might notice patterns that help you reduce your bills over time using the energy saving tips mentioned above – switching to a smart meter can also provide you with real-time insights into your energy usage.
 If your energy bills are consistently higher than you would like, one of the easiest ways to save is to compare plans online to find a better deal.